Important Notices and Disclaimers Concerning IEEE Standards Documents

 Comments for revision of IEEE Standards documents are welcome from any interested party, regardless of membership affiliation with IEEE or IEEE SA.
 However, IEEE does not provide interpretations, consulting information, or advice pertaining to IEEE Standards documents.

 Suggestions for changes in documents should be in the form of a proposed change of text, together with appropriate supporting comments.
 Since IEEE standards represent a consensus of concerned interests, it is important that any responses to comments and questions also receive the concurrence of a balance of interests.
-For this reason, IEEE and the members of its Societies and Standards Coordinating Committees are not able to provide an instant response to comments, or questions except in those cases where the matter has previously been addressed.
+For this reason, IEEE and the members of its Societies and subcommittees of the IEEE SA Board of Governors are not able to provide an instant response to comments, or questions except in those cases where the matter has previously been addressed.
 For the same reason, IEEE does not respond to interpretation requests.
 Any person who would like to participate in evaluating comments or in revisions to an IEEE standard is welcome to join the relevant IEEE working group.
 You can indicate interest in a working group using the Interests tab in the Manage Profile & Interests area of the IEEE SA myProject system.
 An IEEE Account is needed to access the application.

 Comments on standards should be submitted using the Contact Us form.

 Users of IEEE Standards documents should consult all applicable laws and regulations.
 Compliance with the provisions of any IEEE Standards document does not constitute compliance to any applicable regulatory requirements.
 Implementers of the standard are responsible for observing or referring to the applicable regulatory requirements.
 IEEE does not, by the publication of its standards, intend to urge action that is not in compliance with applicable laws, and these documents may not be construed as doing so.